praekeltfoundation/docker-ci-deploy/README.md

 This works by stripping pieces from the front of the version string using the regex `[.-]?\w+$`.
 This means that version strings with some text in them are also supported.
 For example, a tag such as `8.7.1-jessie` will produce the tags/tag prefixes `8.7.1-jessie`, `8.7.1`, `8.7`, and `8`.

+An optional "precision" argument can be provided to the `--tag-semver` option.
+This sets the minimum precision of the generated versions.
+For example, by passing `--tag-version 1.2.3 --tag-semver 2`, the versions `1.2.3` and `1.2` are generated but *not* `1.2.3`.

 Note that this will **not** tag a version `0` unless the `--tag-zero` option is also used.

 This can be used in combination with `--tag-latest`.